 THE FAIZI PATH

 The Faizi Path is the path of the Faizi Order, founded by its sole teacher Waqar Faiz.
-The teachings of the Faizi Path, like all orders of Sufism, are deeply and completely rooted in the words and actions of the final messenger Nabi Pak Muhammad ï·º and they allow the spiritual adherent to experience the stations of spiritual wayfaring, sometimes at an incredibly intense pace.
-This intensity has to do with Murshid Waqar Faiz’s place in spirituality as well as his place in time as a spiritual guide calling the people of this time to the path of the Divine.
+The teachings of the Faizi Path, are deeply and completely rooted in the words and actions of the final messenger Nabi Pak Muhammad ï·º and enable the spiritual seeker to pass through the stages of the journey toward nearness to the Divine.
+This experience may relate to Murshid Waqar Faiz’s journey within a spiritual context and the time in which he offers guidance toward the path of the Divine.

 We live in an era that is physically over 1400 years after the earthly life of Nabi Pak Muhammad ï·º.
-As time moves forward, the physical path left to us by Nabi Pak Muhammad ï·º remains incumbent upon all adherents, but the spiritual path itself becomes easier.
+As time moves forward, the path left to us by Nabi Pak Muhammad ï·º remains incumbent upon all adherents, though following it may feel more accessible to some.
 Nabi Pak Muhammad ï·º once said to his companions:

 You live in an era in which anyone who abandons even one-tenth of what he has been given will be destroyed.
 Then, a time will come in which anyone who performs even one-tenth of what he has been given will be saved.
 (Tirmidhi)